wasp-lang/wasp/web/blog/2024-10-23-pilcrow-os-maintainers-interview.md

 import WaspIntro from './_wasp-intro.md';
 import ImgWithCaption from './components/ImgWithCaption'

 We're back with our series of posts in which we interview open-source maintainers and showcase their amazing projects.
-This week we've talked with [Pilcrow](https://github.com/pilcrowonpaper), an amazing young dev from Japan, famous for his auth library Lucia and love towards auth and security.
+This week we've talked with [Pilcrow](https://github.com/pilcrowonpaper), an amazing young dev from Japan, famous for his auth library Lucia and love for auth and security.

 [Lucia](https://github.com/lucia-auth/lucia) is one of the open-source tools that we use under-the-hood at Wasp.
-This project is going to be deprecated in 2025, but you should look into other projects Pilcrow has kickstarted as well.
-We hope this interview inspires you to contribute to the open-source community as well.
+Unfortunately, this project is going to be deprecated in April 2025.
+Wasp will make all the necessary changes on time, no worries 😃 You should look into other projects Pilcrow has kickstarted as well, some of those will serve as a replacement for Lucia.

+We hope this interview inspires you to contribute to the open-source community yourself.
 Let's dive in!

 - **Could you tell us a little about yourself and how you got into coding?
 What led you to focus on authentication and tooling for developers?**